Actipro/WinForms-Controls/Documentation/topics/bars/processing-command-clicks.md

 ## Handling the BarManager.CommandClick Event

 This method of processing command clicks is similar to a "dispatch" type of method.
-Basically you handle the [CommandClick](xref:@ActiproUIRoot.Controls.Bars.BarManager.CommandClick) event exposed by the [BarManager](xref:@ActiproUIRoot.Controls.Bars.BarManager) and in it, use a large switch statement to forward command processing to other methods.
+Basically, you handle the [CommandClick](xref:@ActiproUIRoot.Controls.Bars.BarManager.CommandClick) event exposed by the [BarManager](xref:@ActiproUIRoot.Controls.Bars.BarManager) and in it, use a large `switch` statement to forward command processing to other methods.
 Or you can handle the processing directly in the event handler itself.

 The [CommandClick](xref:@ActiproUIRoot.Controls.Bars.BarManager.CommandClick) event arguments indicate which [BarCommand](xref:@ActiproUIRoot.Controls.Bars.BarCommand) should be processed.
 They also will pass which [BarCommandLink](xref:@ActiproUIRoot.Controls.Bars.BarCommandLink) was clicked if the click originated from the user interface.